fajieyuan/SIGIR2020_peterrec/README.md

 ### recommendation settings (Be careful!)

-### it will be much slower if eval_iter is smaller as it represents how often you perform evaluation.
-### it may takes only 1 or 2 iterations to converge.
+#### it will be much slower if 'eval_iter' is smaller as it represents how often you perform evaluation.
+It may takes only 1 or 2 iterations to converge.

 NextitNet_TF_Pretrain_topk.py
 ```js